 Air source heat pumps run at their most efficient when they maintain a constant ambient temperature of 19-21 degrees throughout the day, and a couple of degrees cooler overnight.
 This means that for the same price, or cheaper, than what you would spend on heating oil – your home could be warm and comfortable all day long.

-Heat pumps are generally cheaper to run than an oil boiler
+Heat pumps generally cost less to run than an oil boiler

+If you replace your oil boiler with a heat pump, you can generally expect them to cost less to run.
 Our green heating experts design our heat pump systems to work as efficiently as possible.
-This means they use less electricity and keep your running costs lower.
+This means they use less electricity and keep your running costs low – while providing comfort around the clock.

-Good Energy heat pumps reach an average efficiency of 340%.
-This means that for every unit of electricity they use, they produce 3.4 units of heat energy for your home.
-The modern boiler is only around 80-90% efficient, which means that some of the energy it uses is wasted before it reaches your radiators.
+Good Energy heat pumps reach an average efficiency of 360%.
+This means that for every unit of electricity they use, they produce 3.6 units of heat energy for your home.
+Modern oil boilers are only around 80-90% efficient, which means that some of the energy they burn is wasted before it even reaches your radiators.

 Read about how to keep your heat pump working as efficiently as possible.